lTheon/iTheon-Auto-Looter/README.md

 ![Auto looter by Blackgrowl](https://user-images.githubusercontent.com/35302307/216791072-fa553c9d-d205-4480-a506-b833aee55ed1.jpg)

 Mod for Stalker Anomaly that adds the fully configurable (MCM config) auto-looting feature.
 Also allows you for remote looting (without opening a container).
 It has a semi-hard requirement - https://github.com/lTheon/iTheon-Pick-Best-Disassembly-Tool .
+Technicaly you can play without this dependency, but you might experience some CTDs on disassembling large amount of items at once (just XRay stuff).
 This mod can be replaced with any other mod that prevents the full depletion of disassembly tools

 Tested in both GAMMA and vanilla Anomaly.
 To get all you can out of it, you'll need two other mods: <br>
 https://github.com/ahuyn/anomaly-wpo <br>